Hird, M.1, Hovorka, A.J.,

 Stipends will be provided for PhD students at a minimum of $19,000 per year for 48 months.
 Stipends will be provided for MES students enrolled in either the research stream or the course stream at a minimum of $16,000 per year, pro-rated to the number of semesters spent in full time study each year.
 Financial support is guaranteed for only 6 semesters for research students and 5 semesters for course-based students.
-Resources for stipends are derived from Queen’s Graduate Awards, Reaching Higher (Growth) funding, teaching assistantships in the School’s undergraduate courses, contributions from research grants and contracts, internal scholarships and awards, and external scholarships and awards.
+Resources for stipends are derived from School funds, Queen’s Graduate Awards, teaching assistantships in the School’s undergraduate courses, contributions from research grants and contracts, internal scholarships and awards, and external scholarships and awards.
 Where research grants permit, or when students earn a Scholarship or Fellowship from outside the School, some students may receive a higher stipend.
 The funding policy for each academic year is posted on the School's website.

-Stipends are typically paid in equal monthly instalments throughout the year.
+Stipends are typically paid in equal monthly installments throughout the year.
 Within each academic year, students must complete a Financial and Supervisory Statement detailing their financial support and the semesters they intend to be in residence at Queen’s.